-, 05 September, 2020 / 11:16 PM
+Durban, 05 September, 2020 / 11:16 pm (ACI Africa).

 The leadership of the Justice and Peace Commission (JPC) of South Africa’s Durban Archdiocese has, in a research report, highlighted the plight of child-headed households (CHHs) in the Church’s jurisdiction.

 In the report, JPC officials note, in reference to CHHs, that their “composition and structure clearly make them vulnerable.”

 “The main aspects that came out strongly include child headed families’ challenges such as perpetual bereavement, single mothers’ struggles to cope with the current situation, neglect, discrimination and isolation amongst families among other issues,” JPC Durban officials say in the report published Friday, September 4.